Rafael1s/Computer-Vision-Algorithms/K-Means-Clustering/README.md

 Hyperparameters of the clustering algorithm are distance function and the number of expected clusters k.
 In [K-means clustering](https://en.wikipedia.org/wiki/K-means_clustering)
-the number of clusters k must be specified ahead Algorithm generates k clusters.
+the number of clusters k must be specified ahead.
+Algorithm generates k clusters.

 # Reshaping